 Tel: +61 8354 2951

 Trained volunteers arrange weekly visits to listen, support and when appropriate, encourage the client to connect with local services.
 For socially isolated families in the inner northern suburbs of Adelaide.
 Run by Lutheran Community Care SA.

 Tel: +61 8349 6099

 Humanitarian Settlement Services (HSS)

 On arrival casework services and community development and participation programs for individuals and families and their new and emerging communities.
 For new humanitarian entrants who have been in Australia for less than six months.
-Provided by the Migrant Resource Centre of SA.
+Provided by the Australian Migrant Resource Centre.

 Life skills development